 Walk to Defeat ALS(R)

 The ALS community comes together in Allentown each year at the Lehigh Valley Walk to Defeat ALS (R), which raises hundreds of thousands of dollars each year to help fund critical ALS programs, such as the ALS Association clinic at the Lehigh Valley Health Network.
 Families from throughout our region attend to raise money, raise hope, and build a community dedicated to fighting and defeating ALS.
-The next Lehigh Valley Walk to Defeat ALS(R) is on Saturday, October 19, 2013.
+The next Lehigh Valley Walk to Defeat ALS(R) is in October, 2014.

 Click here to watch how the Walk to Defeat ALS(R) brings people together to strike out Lou Gehrig's Disease.